zheeeng/OSX-devconfig-formula/Credentials/README.md

     Run `brew linkapps pinentry-mac` to symlink these to /Applications.
     ```

-2. Following these instrucitons, configure the GPG components:
+2. Following these instructions, configure the GPG components:

         echo 'use-standard-socket' >> ~/.gnupg/gpg-agent.conf && echo 'pinentry-program /usr/local/bin/pinentry-mac' >> ~/.gnupg/gpg-agent.conf

-    For `~/.gnupg/gpg.conf`,
+        brew linkapps pinentry-mac

-    * uncomment `# use-agent` to tell gpg to use external agent
+    Edit `~/.gnupg/gpg.conf` and uncomment `# use-agent` to tell gpg to use external agent
-    * and add `batch` for preventing the successful interactive messages.

-3. Check [Zsh plugin: gpg-agent](../iTerm2/zsh-plugins.html#gpg-agent) section and add this plugin:
+3. Check [Zsh plugins: gpg-agent](../iTerm2/zsh-plugins.html#gpg-agent) section and add this plugin:

-    > Plugin `gpg-agent` enables gpg-agent startup automatically when logining and export an env variable pointing GPG to the gpg-agent socket.
+    > Plugin `gpg-agent` enables gpg-agent startup automatically when you log in and export an env variable pointing GPG to the gpg-agent socket.

 4. Configuration will work after `.oh-my-zsh` is loaded.

+Every time pinentry-mac prompt out for passphrase, you could select the option `Save in Keychain`.

 # SSH